Shuttle Landing Facility: Facilities

 The Shuttle Landing Facility covers 500 acre and has a single runway, 15/33.
 It is one of the longest runways in the world, at 15000 ft, and is 300 ft wide.
-(Despite its length, astronaut Jack R. Lousma stated that he would have preferred the runway to be "half as wide and twice as long") Additionally, the SLF has 305 m of paved overruns at each end.
+Despite its length, astronaut Jack R. Lousma stated that he would have preferred the runway to be "half as wide and twice as long".
+Additionally, the SLF has 305 m of paved overruns at each end.
 The Mate-Demate Device (MDD), for use when the Shuttle was transported by the Shuttle Carrier Aircraft, was located just off the southern end of the runway.

 The runway is designated runway 15, or 33, depending on the direction of use.
 The runway surface consists of an extremely high-friction concrete strip designed to maximize the braking ability of the Space Shuttle at its high landing speed, with a paving thickness of 40.6 cm at the center.
 It uses a grooved design to provide drainage and further increase the coefficient of friction.
 The original groove design was found to actually provide too much friction for the rubber used in the Shuttle's tires, causing failures during several landings.
 This issue was resolved by grinding down the pavement, reducing the depth of the grooves significantly.

+The first air traffic control tower for the SLF was built on top of the 100 ft MDD.
+This was replaced by a 1952-vintage portable 30 ft military field tower located near the center of the runway on the east bank.
+In September 2003, it was replaced by an 82 ft permanent tower, with a co-located weather observation station.

 A local nickname for the runway is the "gator tanning facility", as some of the 4,000 alligators living at Kennedy Space Center regularly bask in the sunlight on the runway.

 The landing facility is managed by contractor EG&G, which provides air traffic control services, as well as managing potential hazards to landing aircraft, such as bird life.
 The Bird Team kept the facility clear of both local and migratory birds during Shuttle landings using pyrotechnics, blank rounds fired from shotguns and a series of 25 propane cannons arranged around the facility.